Harshith852/Career-Prediction-System-main/README.md

 ## 📚 References

 This project is built upon research from various academic papers and studies in the field of career prediction and machine learning.
 For detailed references, see `references.bib`.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## ✨ Acknowledgments

-- Research papers and studies cited in `references.bib`
-- Contributors and maintainers
-- Open source community

 ## 👤 Author